billster45/ScienceCritAI/README.md

 ---

 ### [Long-Term Resistance Training Induces Structural Muscle Changes: A Comparative Study](https://billster45.github.io/ScienceCritAI/Long_term_resistance_training_summary_20241026_200441.html)
 **Why read this:** This paper is worth reading as it provides compelling evidence of the structural adaptations in muscle fibers resulting from long-term resistance training.
-Key findings include significant increases in muscle size, fiber number, and myofibril density, which collectively enhance muscle strength and performance, making it a valuable resource for understanding the physiological impacts of resistance training.
+The significant increases in muscle size, fiber number, and myofibril density highlight the physiological benefits of resistance training, which can inform training regimens and enhance athletic performance.

 **Date:** 2024-10-26